dbanetto/uni/Py - Project/README.md

 Challenge
 ---------

+All of above plus:

 * Creates the directory structure of `<domain>/<path ..>/file.ext`
   and sorts the linked files from Completion into the paths they live in the website with corrected links

+* The links are always pointing to the version they were downloaded with So index.1.html links to felids.1.html and so on.